 When her husband died in 1939, Mrs. Bolton served out his congressional term.
 In the general election of 1940, she won the seat in her own right.
 During her long tenure in the U.S. House of Representatives, her major interests were nursing and foreign affairs.
 She served in Congress until 1968.

 Oliver P. Bolton

-Son of Chester C. and Frances P. Bolton and a native Clevelander, Oliver Bolton served in Congress representing Ohio’s 11th district from 1952-56 and from 1962-64.
+Oliver Bolton, the son of Chester C. and Frances P. Bolton and a native Clevelander, served in Congress representing Ohio’s 11th district from 1952-56 and from 1962-64.
 He and Congresswoman Frances Bolton were the only mother-son team in Congress.

 He is perhaps best known as having been the sponsor of inserting the words “under God” in the Pledge of Allegiance.

 Are you a guardian of free speech?